Zynga profit tops views, but it forecasts lower revenue

 In October, Zynga's chief executive, Mark Pincus, laid off staff and announced $200 million in stock buybacks after the company forecast a loss for the December quarter.

-To begin the company's turnaround, he also vowed to make smartphone-based games a centerpiece of Zynga's line-up, and to crack down on internal delays that affected game launches.
+To begin the company's turnaround, he also vowed to make smartphone-based games a centrepiece of Zynga's line-up, and to crack down on internal delays that affected game launches.

 Excluding certain items such as one-time stock compensation costs, Zynga achieved profitability by sharply paring costs on research and development and administration, as well as by shifting forward $50 million in future guaranteed revenue to be counted in the current quarter.